hpc-carpentry/hpc-python/_episodes/05-functions.md

 - "`filter()` returns only the data objects for which some condition is true."
 ---

-Of course, at some point, we are going to want to define our ownfunctions rather than just use the ones provided by Python and its various modules.
+Of course, at some point, we are going to want to define our own functions rather than just use the ones provided by Python and its various modules.

 The general syntax for defining a function is as follows: